davidcarlisle/latexcgi/docs/index.md

 *  `runlatex.adddefaultpreamble=false;`

-    If set true, a default preamble (using packages based on the content fo the fragment) will be inserted if the document has no `\documentclass`
+    If set true, a default preamble (using packages based on the content of the fragment) will be inserted if the document has no `\documentclass`

 * `runlatex.adddefaultengine=false;`